zio/zio-http/docs/how-to-guides/authentication.md

 ---

-This code shows how to how to implement a server with bearer authentication middle ware in `zio-http`
+This code shows how to implement a server with bearer authentication middle ware in `zio-http`

 ```scala